steincastillo/Pi_surveillance/README.md

 #####DEFAULT.JSON file
 Clone this repo and edit the conf.json file as follows:
-`send email:` [true/false] - set to 'true' if you want to receive an email with motion is detected
+`send email:` [true/false] - set to 'true' if you want to receive an email when motion is detected
 `keep log:` [true/false] - set to 'true' if you want to save the activity on a log file
 `ghost video:` [true/false] - set to true if you want to see the motion detection video feed
 `echo`: [true/false] - set to true if your raspberry is connected to a screen